realityexpander/How_to_program_from_ground_up/README.md

       - https://www.youtube.com/watch?v=toRJakeYIKA

   - ### Queue
-    - A way to represent a "first in, first out" list of things in memory, similar to a line of people waiting for a bus
+    - A way to represent a "first in, first out" list of values in memory, similar to a line of people waiting for a bank.
-    - The "things" are usually all the same size & type
-    - The "things" are usually all stored in a contiguous block of memory
+    - The values are all the same type and usually stored in a contiguous block of memory, but not always.
+Sometimes a Queue is stored as a "linked list" instead of an Array. (next section)
-    - The "things" are usually accessed by a "head" and "tail" which are numbers that represent the position of the first and last "thing" in the queue
+    - The values are usually accessed by a "head" and "tail" which are numbers that represent the position of the first and last value in the queue as a memory address or an index.
     - Efficient for adding and removing items from the list, but not efficient for accessing items in the list
       ![queue.png](assets/queue.png)
     - Queue Data Structure Animation
       - https://www.youtube.com/watch?v=ojGf3SH7n48

   - ### Linked List
-    - A way to represent a "list" of things in memory, where each "thing" points ONLY to the next "thing" in the list
+    - A data structure to represent a list of values in memory, each value is the same size & type.
+    - Each value in the list is stored in a "node", where each node contains a value and a pointer that points ONLY to the _next_ node in the Linked List
-    - The "things" are usually all the same size & type
-    - The "things" are NOT stored in a contiguous block of memory, which is the main difference between an array and a linked list
+    - The nodes are NOT stored in a contiguous block of memory, which is the main difference between an Array and a Linked List
-    - The "things" are usually accessed by a "pointer" which is a number that represents the location of the "thing" in memory
+    - The values are usually accessed by a pointer which is a number that represents the location of the node in memory
-    - Used to represent a "dynamic" list, where the size of the list is not known ahead of time
+    - A Linked List is used to represent a "dynamic" list, where the size of the list is not known ahead of time and may change over time.
-    - Efficient for adding and removing items from the list, but not efficient for accessing items in the list.
+    - Efficient for adding and removing items from the list, but not efficient for searching for items in the list.
     - [linkedList.png](assets/linkedList.png)
     - ```mermaid
       graph TD
-      HEAD["HEAD= Start pointer"] -->|points to | A[A= data + a pointer to node B] A -->|points to |B[B= data + a pointer to node C] B -->|points to | C[C= data + a pointer to node D] C -->|points to | D[D= data + a pointer to node E ] D -->|points to | E["E= data + a pointer to `NULL` (the end node)"] TAIL["TAIL= End pointer"] -->|points to | E
+      HEAD["HEAD= Start pointer"] -->|points to | A[A= some data and a pointer to node B] A -->|points to |B[B= some data and a pointer to node C] B -->|points to | C[C= some data and a pointer to node D] C -->|points to | D[D= some data and a pointer to node E ] D -->|points to | E["E= some data and a pointer to `NULL` (the `End` node)"] TAIL["TAIL= End pointer"] -->|points to | E

-  - Map (or "Hash Table", "Hash Map", "Dictionary", "Associative Array")
+  - ### Map (or "Hash Table", "Hash Map", "Dictionary", "Associative Array")
-    - A way to represent a "list" of things in memory, where each "thing" points to one "thing" in the list
+    - A data structure to represent a "mapping" of "keys" to values
+    - A "key" is a value that represents the label to "look-up" another value
+      - This is called "mapping" or "associating" the key with a specific value.
+      - example using JSON data format
+      - ```JSON
+        {
+          "jim001": {"name": "John", "age": 42, "height": 6.2, "weight": 180},
+          "chris123": {"name": "Chris", "age": 32, "height": 5.8, "weight": 160},
+          "grg88922": {"name": "George", "age": 22, "height": 5.5, "weight": 140},
+          "udu19fz": {"name": "Jeremy", "age": 19, "height": 5.9, "weight": 150}
+        }
+        ```
+      - `jim001` is the key, and the value is `{"name": "John", "age": 42, "height": 6.2, "weight": 180}`
+      - `chris123` is the key, and the value is `{"name": "Chris", "age": 32, "height": 5.8, "weight": 160}`
+      - `grg88922` is the key, and the value is `{"name": "George", "age": 22, "height": 5.5, "weight": 140}`
+      - `udu19fz` is the key, and the value is `{"name": "Jeremy", "age": 19, "height": 5.9, "weight": 150}`
-    - The "things" are usually all the same size & type
+    - The values are usually the same type and the values are always accessed by a "key" instead of an "index".
-    - The "things" are NOT stored in a contiguous block of memory, which is the main difference between an array and a map
+    - The key type is usually a string, but it can be any type, like another data structure or a simple number.
-    - The "things" are usually accessed by a "key" which is a number that represents the location of the "thing" in memory
+      - The map uses a special "hash function" to convert the key into a number that represents the location of the
+        value in memory.
+      - This hash function simply takes all the data for the value the key represents and converts it into a single
+        number (called the "hash") that represents the location of the value in memory.
     - Used to represent a "key-value" list, where each "thing" is accessed by a "key" instead of an "index"
     - Efficient for adding and removing items from the list, and efficient for accessing items in the list
     - [Another map diagram](assets/Map.png)